 Tax Expansion Trend

 Sales tax placed on goods is one of the largest sources of state revenue.
 However, in recent years state lawmakers have found residents spending more on services than they do on goods.
 This development has states rethinking their sales tax policies in an effort to combat revenue gaps.
-Vermont has found that services account for 70 percent of consumer activity and attest that it is Vermont’s failure to tax the fast growing service economy that has led to state revenues failing to keep pace with growth in the state budget.
+Vermont has found that services account for 70 percent of consumer activity and attests that it is Vermont’s failure to tax the fast-growing service economy that has led to state revenues failing to keep pace with growth in the state budget.
 Supporters of sales tax expansion say it will create an equal tax code that doesn’t favor one form of consumption over another.

-Understandably, there are opponents to this trend who believe that service sales tax could suppress the activity that the lawmakers are hoping to prosper from.
-In particular, are concerns of how service sales tax will affect businesses on state lines, where one state collects service sales tax and the other does not, and whether consumers will take their business out of state or mobile businesses will relocate.
+Understandably, there are opponents to this trend who believe that service sales tax could suppress the activity that lawmakers are hoping to prosper from.
+In particular, there are concerns about how service sales tax will affect businesses on state lines, where one state collects service sales tax and the other does not, and whether consumers will take their business out of state or mobile businesses will relocate.

 Service Sales Tax Examples

 How would tax expansion affect service businesses in your home state?
-To answer that question, the complex nature on sales tax laws would have to be taken into account.
+To answer that question, the complex nature of sales tax laws would have to be taken into account.
 As with traditional sales tax placed on goods, service sales tax would differ just as greatly between states and would have to be assessed on a local basis.

 The following are examples of services currently being taxed in different states.
-This list was composed for exemplary purposes, is not all inclusive, and should not be used to define service sales tax law.
+This list was composed for exemplary purposes, is not all-inclusive, and should not be used to define service sales tax law.